itzcyrilirene/CassidyNica/README.md

-# CassidyRedux
+# CassidyNica

-CassidyRedux is a revamped version of CassidyBoT with enhanced features and improved performance created by lianecagara.
+CassidyNica is a fork of CassidyRedux, which is a revamped version of CassidyBoT with enhanced features and improved performance, created by lianecagara.
+CassidyNica builds upon CassidyRedux, introducing its own customizations and enhancements.

 # Changelog